GAIN MUSCLE

 When it comes to powerlifting, many programs can be found.

-This is a 8 and 16 week program that is made to improve squats, bench press, and deadlifts for powerlifting meets.
+This is an 8 and 16-week program that is made to improve squats, bench presses, and deadlifts for powerlifting meets.

-Even if you're not preparing for a meet, this is a great program to try.
+Even if you're not preparing for a meet, this program is great.

 Make sure you make a copy of the spreadsheet.